stevenelson35/stevenelson35.github.io/_posts/2021-08-12-return-to-muir-woods.md

 ![20210812_204130.jpg]({{site.baseurl}}/assets/media/20210812_204130.jpg)

-Wild dill weed grows wild along the roadside in California.
+Dill weed grows wild along the roadside in California.
 Linda says "Dill is good".

 At Golden Gate Park, we walked to the Conservatory of Flowers.